-Summer produce candy is here, and today it’s taking the form of this super easy, super flavorful melon salad.
+Summer produce candy is here, and today it’s taking the form of this super easy, super flavorful Melon Salad with Prosciutto and Tomato.
 This simple recipe is made with diced cantaloupe, heirloom tomatoes, mint, and basil and tossed with an apple cider vinaigrette.
 It’s naturally paleo and gluten free, ready in just 15 minutes, and popping with all of the best flavors of summer.

 We’ve reached the height of summer produce availability and my taste buds (and meal planning schedule) couldn’t be happier.
 Day after day I find myself reaching for simple summer salads that come together in mere minutes and I leave my kitchen feeling like a super hero.